folio-org/folio-install/single-server.md

   http://localhost:9130/_/proxy/tenants/diku/install?deploy=true\&preRelease=false\&tenantParameters=loadSample%3Dtrue%2CloadReference%3Dtrue
 ```

 Note: This will take a long time to return, as all the Docker images must be pulled from Docker Hub.
-Progress can be followed in the Okapi log at `/var/log/folio/okapi/okapi.log` and via `sudo docker ps`
+Progress can be followed in the Okapi log at `/var/log/folio/okapi/okapi.log` and via `sudo docker ps | grep -v "^CONTAINER"`

 3. Post the list of Stripes modules to enable